Contrasting Keurig Dr Pepper (KDP) and The Competition

 |2.41

-Keurig Dr Pepper presently has a consensus target price of $38.29, indicating a potential upside of 2.92%.
-As a group, “Beverages” companies have a potential upside of 120.65%.
-Given Keurig Dr Pepper’s peers higher probable upside, analysts clearly believe Keurig Dr Pepper has less favorable growth aspects than its peers.
+Keurig Dr Pepper presently has a consensus price target of $38.29, suggesting a potential upside of 3.36%.
+As a group, “Beverages” companies have a potential upside of 119.47%.
+Given Keurig Dr Pepper’s competitors higher possible upside, analysts clearly believe Keurig Dr Pepper has less favorable growth aspects than its competitors.

 Summary

-Keurig Dr Pepper beats its peers on 11 of the 15 factors compared.
+Keurig Dr Pepper beats its competitors on 11 of the 15 factors compared.

 About Keurig Dr Pepper (Get Rating)